Aravindumasankar/gallery_organiser/README.md

    python -m gallery_organiser serve
    ```

-   Then open <http://127.0.0.1:5000> in your browser and choose a directory
+   Then open <http://127.0.0.1:5000> in your browser and use the file
-   to browse images and videos.
+   browser to navigate folders and preview images.

 Artworks are stored in `gallery_data.json` in the project root.